dkiriinya/ToyProblemPrerequisites/README.md

 ### 3. Challenge 3: Net Salary Calculator (File: challenge3.js)
 The challenge3.js file contains a program designed to calculate an individual's Net Salary.
 It takes inputs for basic salary and benefits, then computes the Payee (Tax), NHIF Deductions, NSSF Deductions, Gross Salary, and Net Salary.

+### 4. practiceSolutions (NOT NECCESSARY TO RUN.
+JUST PRACTICE CODE)
+Problem 1: Bubble Sort
+The bubbleSort function implements the Bubble Sort algorithm to sort an array of numbers.
+It iterates through the array, compares adjacent elements, and swaps them if they are in the wrong order.
+The process repeats until the array is sorted.
+An example usage demonstrates sorting an array and printing the result.

+Problem 2: Staircase
+The staircase function prints a staircase pattern using the '#' character.
+It takes a numerical input to determine the number of steps in the staircase.
+The example usage shows how to create an 8-step staircase.

+Problem 3: Calculate Volume
+The code defines an object volume representing the parameters of a cylinder (π, radius r, and height h).
+It then calculates the volume of the cylinder using the formula V = π * r^2 * h.
+The calculated volume is logged to the console.

 ## Setup Instructions